perslev/U-Sleep-API-Python-Bindings/README.md

 ## Quick Start

 When installing the `usleep-api` package via PIP, the console script `usleep-api` is made available.
-Invoking this script will allow to score files without the need to create and run a Python script.
+Calling this script will allow to score files without the need to create and run a Python script.
 For instance:

 ```bash
 >> usleep-api ./my_psg.edf ./hypnogram.tsv --anonymize
 ```

 This will upload an anonymized version of the file `./my_psg.edf` to the U-Sleep webservice, then download the scored hypnogram and save it to `./hypnogram.tsv`.
 Per default, the script scores the PSG at 1/30 Hz using the `U-Sleep v1.0` model and all (automatically inferred) combinations of valid input channels.
 However, the script accepts several parameters to configure its use.
-Invoke `usleep-api --help` to see a list of available options.
+Call `usleep-api --help` to see a list of available options.

 ## Python Bindings